Over the weekend, I re-launched the DIYthemes Blog with a new design based on the Social Triggers Skin.

 More specifically, I went back through every post on the site, assessed the content, and then applied category labels to create rich, connected archives.
 (I also renamed some old categories to make them more relevant, and I deleted a few others.)

-For example, check out our awesome new Marketing Your Website archive, which contains insights from some of the biggest names in internet marketing.
+For example, check out our awesome new Website Marketing archive, which contains insights from some of the biggest names in internet marketing.

 Also note how that archive page is not paginated—every relevant link is right there on one handy page.
 This makes it so you can use your browser’s “find” feature to easily locate whatever you’re seeking.